liameno/librengine/README.md

 ## Usage (Docker)

 Please run the build every time to change the arguments. <br>
-The site is launched by default on port 8080 AND with tor proxy (<b>!!!</b>), to edit it you need to change config.json and rebuild website.
+The site is launched by default on port 8080 AND with tor proxy (<b>!!!</b>), to edit it you need to change config.json and rebuild website. <br>
-The api key for the database must be changed in the config and when the database is started(--api-key)
+The api key for the database must be changed in the config and when the database is started(--api-key).

 #### DB - please run before using other
 ```shell